Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/hubspot.md

 ## Prerequisites

+* For OAuth authentication:
+  * HubSpot account
+* For API Key authentication:
+  * HubSpot Super Admin permissions
+* For Private App authentication:
-* A private HubSpot app with Access Token, OR
+  * A private HubSpot app with Access Token

 ## Setup guide

-### Step 1: Create a HubSpot App
+### Step 1: Create a HubSpot App (skip this step for OAuth authentication)

 Follow these [instructions](https://developers.hubspot.com/docs/api/private-apps) or the below steps to create a HubSpot App and obtain the Access Token needed to set up the source in Daspire.